joelvonrotz/joelvonrotz.github.io/_pages/projects.md

 permalink: "/projects"
 ---

-Sadly I haven't gotten to this page, as I'm currently in university (of applied sciences) studying electrical engineering.
+Sadly I haven't gotten to this page, as I'm currently in uni studying electrical engineering.

 This page probably will be finished some time!